edgelesssys/docs.edgeless.systems/marblerun/deployment/kubernetes.md

     ```bash
     marblerun install --domain=mycluster.uksouth.cloudapp.azure.com --simulation
     ```

+This command will pull the latest Helm chart from [our repository](https://github.com/edgelesssys/helm) and manages the installation of said chart.

 By default `--domain` is set to `localhost`.
 The domain is used as the CommonName in the Coordinator's TLS certificate.